Climate Pledge Arena: Seattle Center Coliseum

 The arena opened in 1962 as the Washington State Pavilion for the Century 21 Exposition, the work of architect Paul Thiry.
 After the close of the Exposition, the Pavilion was purchased by the city of Seattle for $2.9 million and underwent an 18-month conversion into the Washington State Coliseum, one of the centerpieces of the new Seattle Center on the former Exposition grounds.
 When the newly renovated Coliseum opened, the Seattle University men's basketball team became the arena's first major tenant.
 In 1964, the facility was renamed the Seattle Center Coliseum.
 That same year, the Seattle Totems moved into the Coliseum.
 The Coliseum became home to its most famous resident, the Seattle SuperSonics, beginning with their inaugural season in 1967 and remaining as host throughout most of the team's lifetime.

 The Coliseum in this incarnation hosted two NBA Finals, in 1978 and 1979, both between the Washington Bullets and SuperSonics.
 The Bullets won in 1978, prevailing in game 7 in Seattle.
-The Sonics retaliated the following year, winning in Game 5 on the Bullets' home court, thus capturing the franchise's only championship.
-Upon the opening of the new Kingdome in 1976, which first hosted the NFL's Seahawks and NASL's Sounders followed by MLB's expansion Mariners in 1977, the Sonics would begin playing a small number of home games at the stadium.
-For the championship 1978-79 season, the basketball club moved into the Kingdome full-time.
-They would call it home through the 1984-85 season, after which the team returned to the Coliseum.
-During those 7 years, the Sonics would occasionally play home playoff games at the Coliseum or Hec Edmundson Pavilion so as to not interfere with the Mariners' regular season home schedule.
+The Sonics retaliated the following year, winning in Game 5 on the Bullets' home court, thus capturing the franchise's only championship while based in Seattle.
+Upon the opening of the new Kingdome in 1976, which first hosted the Seahawks of the National Football League (NFL) and the Sounders of the North American Soccer League (NASL), followed by the expansion Mariners of Major League Baseball (MLB) in 1977, the Sonics would begin playing a small number of home games at the stadium.
+For the championship 1978–79 NBA season, the basketball club moved into the Kingdome full-time.
+They would call it home through the 1984–85 season, after which the team returned to the Coliseum.
+During those seven years, the Sonics would occasionally play home playoff games at the Coliseum or Hec Edmundson Pavilion so as to not interfere with the Mariners' regular season home schedule.
 They would continue to play occasional games at the Kingdome through the late 1980s and early 1990s.

 The arena hosted the NBA All-Star Game once, in 1974; the 1987 game had included NBA All-Star Saturday festivities on February 7, where former Sonics star "Downtown Freddie" Brown was the MVP of the legends game, Boston Celtics star Larry Bird won the three-point contest, and Chicago Bulls star Michael Jordan won the slam-dunk competition.
 The NBA All-Star Game itself for 1987 in Seattle was held at the Kingdome.

 The arena hosted the basketball competitions of the Goodwill Games in 1990.